 WHAT WILL WE BE EATING?

 Coreluv provides breakfast and dinner for all participants.
 Individuals are encouraged to bring their own snacks or food for lunch.
 All meals are freshly prepared by our cooking staff and are served from our facilities.
-Haitian food is delicious and typically included oatmeal, bread, fruit, rice, beans and vegetable sides.
+Haitian food is delicious and typically include oatmeal, bread, fruit, rice, beans and vegetable sides.

 To ensure your safety, Coreluv will not provide or allow food from street vendors.
 Because of Haiti’s tropical climate, you will have the opportunity to eat fresh fruit like bananas, pineapple, mangos, avocado and other delicious produce.
 If you are unwilling or unable to eat the food we provide, please feel free to bring food and/or snacks that will be more conducive to your diet.